Completely Anonymous Study

 "Aviation in itself is not inherently dangerous.
 But to an even greater degree than the sea, it is terribly unforgiving of any carelessness, incapacity or neglect." — Captain A. G. Lamplugh

 TEM theory posits that because human error is unavoidable, it is critical one develops skills to quickly identify threats that can lead to errors.
-If a threat is recognized early, it can be avoided or a plan devised to reduce errors.
-Then, the few errors that do occur can be “trapped” and corrected before they snowball into a catastrophic event.
+If a threat is recognized early, it can be avoided or a plan devised to manage it.
+As a result, the few errors that do occur can be “trapped” and corrected before they snowball into a catastrophic event.
 Nowhere is this type of risk mitigation more practiced, and arguably more important, than on commercial airplane flightdecks.
 So successful is the TEM model, hospitals across America are adopting similar strategies and procedures for trauma and surgical teams.
 However, the theory is incomplete without the final piece—a performance evaluation, known as a “debrief.”

 In an effort to reduce future errors, after every flight, commercial pilots ask ourselves, “what did we do well,” “what did we do poorly,” and “where can we improve.”
 Likewise, the military has long known that debriefing establishes the foundation for future mission success.
-By fully embracing the TEM model, US passenger airlines have enjoyed 13 accident-free years–the longest stint in our nation’s history.
-This safety culture is now at the forefront of all commercial aviation including airlines, corporate, freight, air ambulance, training, agriculture, fractional/charter operators, etc.
+By fully embracing the TEM model, US passenger airlines have enjoyed 15 accident-free years–the longest run in our nation’s history.
+A true safety culture is now at the forefront of all commercial aviation including airlines, corporate, freight, air ambulance, training, agriculture, fractional/charter operators, etc.

-As a student and researcher at Oklahoma State University and grounded in true “Threat and Error Management” theory, I am introducing the first-ever, nationwide anonymous study examining the effects of the COVID-19 vaccine on pilot health.
-All US commercial and military pilots, vaccinated or unvaccinated, are encouraged to participate as de-identified data must be collected impartially across all sectors.
+As a researcher at Oklahoma State University and grounded in true “Threat and Error Management” theory, I conducted the first-ever, nationwide anonymous study examining the effects of the COVID-19 vaccine on pilot health.
+All US commercial and military pilots, vaccinated or unvaccinated, were encouraged to participate as de-identified data was impartially collected impartially across all sectors.

 _________